Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: Introduction

-This isomorphism is equivariant with respect to the unitary group acting on both sides. \end{thm}

-In particular, the RZ-space $\mcN_{E_0/\mbQ_p,(r,s)}$ is smooth over $\Spf \mcO_{\breve E}$.
+which is equivariant with respect to the unitary groups acting on both sides. \end{thm} In particular, the RZ-space $\mcN_{E_0/\mbQ_p,(r,s)}$ is smooth over $\Spf \mcO_{\breve E}$.
 This is remarkable since we do not impose any conditions on the ramification behavior of $E_0/\mbQ_p$.
 Instead, we impose a very specific Kottwitz condition for the moduli problem $\mcN_{E_0/\mbQ_p,(r,s)}$.
 Namely, the Kottwitz condition has to be induced from the maximal unramified intermediate field $\mbQ_p\subset E_0^u \subset E_0$ at all but possibly one place $ψ_0:E_0^u\hookrightarrow \breve E$, see Definition \ref{defSignature}.
 Our definition bears some similarity with the situation in \cite[Equation (2.1)]{RZDri}.
 But note that the unramified intermediate field does not play a role in loc.\! cit.
 Instead, the authors impose the \emph{Eisenstein condition} to get a regular moduli problem.
 A similar definition is made in \cite{KRZ}.